 - 16.01 The Employer agrees to pay the amount as set out in the Wage Schedules for all hours worked for each employee towards the Insurance Plan administered by the CLAC Health and Welfare Trust Fund. - 16.02 Employees are eligible to receive coverage on the first of the month following three hundred and fifty (350) hours worked.
-It is the responsibility of the employee to complete the enrolment form for the benefit plan, which is a condition of coverage. - 16.03 It is understood and agreed that it is the responsibility of each employee to be familiar with the specific details of coverage, (see Outlined of Benefits Plan) and eligibility requirements of all benefit plans, and that neither the Union nor the Employer, has any responsibility for ensuring that all requirements for eligibility or conditions of coverage or entitlement of benefits are met by the employee, beyond the obligations specifically stipulated in this Agreement.

-- 16.04 Whereas coverage under this Insurance Plan ceases for the plan participant at the attainment of age 75, an amount equivalent to the contributions to the Insurance Plan as outlined in Schedule "A" will be paid to that employee, upon attainment of their 75th birthday, on each pay period.
+It is the responsibility of the employee to complete the enrolment form for the benefit plan, which is a condition of coverage. - 16.03 It is understood and agreed that it is the responsibility of each employee to be familiar with the specific details of coverage, (see Outline of Benefits Plan) and eligibility requirements of all benefit plans, and that neither the Union nor the Employer, has any responsibility for ensuring that all requirements for eligibility or conditions of coverage or entitlement of benefits are met by the employee, beyond the obligations specifically stipulated in this Agreement. - 16.04 Whereas coverage under this Insurance Plan ceases for the plan participant at the attainment of age 75, an amount equivalent to the contributions to the Insurance Plan as outlined in the applicable wage schedule will be paid to that employee, upon attainment of their 75th birthday, each pay period.
 This payment, in-lieu of contributions to the Insurance Plan administered by the CLAC Health and Welfare Trust Fund, will not be less than the contributions that would have been made on behalf of the employee if he/she were still eligible for the Insurance Plan.
-It is further understood these payments will be subject to taxes and other deductions stipulated federally or by this collective agreement. - 16.05 The Parties agree that the Health and Welfare in the Wage Schedules to be effective January 1 of each calendar year are subject to negotiation.
-These negotiations will take place prior to January 1 of each calendar year.
+It is further understood these payments will be subject to taxes and other deductions stipulated federally or by this collective agreement.

+- 16.05 The Parties agree that the Health and Welfare monthly premiums to be effective January 1 of each calendar year are subject to negotiations, which will take place prior to the effective date.
 If the parties do not conclude an agreement before January 1 of each calendar year, all terms and conditions will be retroactive to January 1 once an agreement has been reached.
-If the parties cannot come to an agreement, either party may refer the matter to arbitration as per Article 23 of this Agreement. - 16.06 The parties may agree to amend the Health and Welfare amount in the Wage Schedules for specific projects at the prejob conference as per Article 26 of this Agreement.
+If the parties cannot come to an agreement, either party may refer the matter to arbitration as per Article 23 of this Agreement. - 16.06 The parties may agree to amend the Health and Welfare amount in the Wage Schedules for specific projects at the pre-job conference as per Article 26 of this Agreement. - 16.07 If an Employee is on Short-Term Disability, is terminated without cause or is laid off, the Employer agrees to continue premium payments for one month beyond the month the absence commenced.